hachama/home/respon.md

 |- Member of the Faculty Scientific Committee, University of Khemis Miliana, 2019 -- 2020.
 |- Chair of the Scientific Committee of the Mathematics Department, University of Khemis Miliana, 2019 -- 2020.
 |- Head of the Scientific Committee of the Mathematics Department, University of Khemis Miliana, 2013 -- 2014.
-|- Responsable de l'\'equipe du domaine de formation MI, University of Khemis Miliana, 2009 -- 2010.
+|- Responsable de l'équipe du domaine de formation MI, University of Khemis Miliana, 2009 -- 2010.
 |- Member of the Faculty Scientific Committee, University of Khemis Miliana, 2009 -- 2014.
 |- Competitive admission process for the international fellowship, 2017-2018.
 CRUC, University of Blida.
-|- Competitive admission process for the "Grandes \'ecoles", ENSH  + CRUC.
+|- Competitive admission process for the "Grandes écoles", ENSH  + CRUC.
 |- Expertise of the curriculum of License and Master degrees (LMD), 2009--2010, CRUC, University of Blida.